Judgments and Statutes in the New Covenant Era

 • The weekly Sabbath is to have a rest from labor and a focus on God as our creator and deliverer.
 The Old Covenant style also had God’s people doing sacrifices for this day every week (Numbers 28: 9-10, 1 Chronicles 23: 31, 2 Chronicles 2: 4, 2 Chronicles 8: 12-13, 2 Chronicles 31: 3, Nehemiah 10: 33, Ezekiel 45: 17).
 However, the New Covenant style had Paul still meeting with Jews and Greeks on the weekly Sabbath presumably without sacrifices being involved (Acts 13: 14, 42-44, Acts 16: 12-13, Acts 17: 2, Acts 18: 4).

 • The 7 annual Sabbaths also have a rest from labor with focus’ on God in various aspects of our relationship with Him and with our fellow mankind.
 Yes, the Old Covenant style had God’s people also doing sacrifices during these days (Leviticus 23).
-However, the New Covenant style of keeping these days has BOTH a prophetic focus as well as a daily application… (Please note the slide on New Covenant Changes).
+However, the New Covenant style of keeping these days has BOTH a prophetic focus as well as a daily application… (Please note the section on New Covenant Changes).

 • “If you turn away your foot from the Sabbath (Hebrew word #7676 applying to BOTH weekly and annual Sabbaths), from doing your pleasure on My holy day, and call the Sabbath a delight, the holy day of the Lord honorable, and shall honor Him, not doing your own ways, nor finding your own pleasure, nor speaking your own words, then you shall delight yourself in the Lord; and I will cause you to ride on the high hills of the earth, and feed you with the heritage of Jacob your father.
 The mouth of the Lord has spoken (Isaiah 58: 13-14).